kuzzleio/kuzzle/docs/request_scenarios/read_websocket.md

 ![read_scenario_websocket_details](../images/kuzzle_read_scenario_websocket_details.png)

 \#1a.
-Tne client application opens a Websocket connection and emit a "read" event with the request
+The client application opens a Websocket connection and emit a "read" event with the request

 Sample data send: